mojerro/grav-plugin-mermaid-diagrams/README.md

 # Credit

 This plugin was forked from [Aurélien Wolz's](https://github.com/Seao) excellent [Diagram Plugin](https://github.com/Seao/grav-plugin-diagrams).
-Many thanks to him sharing it with everyone.
+Many thanks to him for sharing it with everyone.